 The river offers a natural amphitheater ideal to show the outstanding performance of the Volvo Open 70 yachts to a wide public spread along the shores between Algés, the racing village, and the strikingly familiar bridge, Ponte 25 de Abril, built by the same company that built the San Fransisco-Oakland Bay Bridge.

 I was most fortunate to happen to be staying in Lisbon for business purposes during the week and planned to shoot landscapes in the area during the weekend.
 When I heard about the in-port race of the Volvo Ocean Race, I presented my International Press Association press card on behalf of IMPress and was accredited as a photographer.
 Unfortunately, I was not aware of the event when leaving home and the camera equipment was selected for city sightseeing, a Pentax K-5 together with DA*16-50/2.8 and DA*50-135/2.8.
 I especially regretted being a bit short on the focal length for real close up action photos.
-At least the equipment offers weather sealing which it had to prove under these very wet conditions since I followed the race from the first row on the press zodiacs!

 The competitive nature of the Lisbon in-port race could hardly have been more intense.
 The finish of the Volvo Ocean Race 2011-2012 was just one month away as the race concludes the weekend of July 7-8, 2012 in Galway, Ireland.
 Yet, this famed around-the-world race has never been closer in its 39-years history.
 With three in-port races, two offshore legs and a maximum of 78 total points still to be made, the scores of this 11th edition have never been closer on record: